Catalin-Ripanu/HW2_CPL/README.md

 1. antlr-4.13.0-complete.jar - This .jar Module needs to be added in Project Structure for being able to import ANTLR necessary implementations.
 2. tester.sh - Script used for running the tests.
 It also shows the passed and failed tests.

 This Java Compiler generates code compatible with MIPS architecture.
-Because MIPS architecture oriented computers are not produced anymore, for testing I've used this simulator [2] (get this if you're a Windows user).
+Because MIPS architecture oriented computers are not produced anymore, for testing I've used this simulator [2].

-If you're using some Unix based OS or Distro, you should install SPIM via CLI (note that the script tester.sh expects you to have it installed).
+You should also install SPIM via CLI if you're gonna use tester.sh (note that this script expects you to have it installed).

 For testing it yourself, simply create a file in cool/compiler directory with your COOL program and pass its Path from Content Root to Compiler standard input (see [3]).
 It should output the equivalent MIPS code.

+Finally, you shall introduce this code into SPIM for validating the results.

+Note that the last test is failing, so there might be some hidden small bugs when compiling complex COOL programs.

 [1]: https://www.jetbrains.com/help/idea/installation-guide.html#standalone
 [2]: https://spimsimulator.sourceforge.net/